Broadcast Channels with Privacy Leakage Constraints: Introduction

+The derived bounds are tight for SD-BCs, physically degraded (PD) BCs, and BCs with a degraded message set, thus characterizing their leakage-capacity regions.
+Furthermore, we derive a condition for identifying the privacy leakage threshold above which the inner bound saturates.
 Various past results are captured as special cases.
-By taking the leakage thresholds to infinity, our inner bound recovers Marton's inner bound with a common message \cite{Liang_Kramer_RBC2007}, which is optimal for every BC with a known capacity region.
+By taking the leakage thresholds to infinity, our inner bound recovers Marton's inner bound with a common message \cite{GP_SemideterministicBC1980}, which is tight for every BC with a known capacity region.
 Making the leakage constraint inactive in our outer bound recovers the UVW-outer bound \cite{UVW_Outer2010} or the New-Jersey outer bound \cite{NJ_Outer2008}.
-These bounds are at least as good as previously known bounds (see \cite{Liang_PHD2005,Nair_ElGamal_Outer_Bound2007} and \cite{Nair_outer2008}).
-The leakage-capacity region of the SD-BC reduces to each of the regions in \cite{Semi-det_BC_secrect_two2009,Goldfeld_Weak_Secrecy_ISIT2015,Semi-det_BC_secrect_one2009} and \cite{GP_SemideterministicBC1980} by discarding the common message and choosing the leakage constraints appropriately.
+These bounds are at least as good as previously known bounds (see \cite{Liang_PHD2005,Nair_ElGamal_Outer_Bound2007,Nair_outer2008}).
+The leakage-capacity region of the SD-BC reduces to each of the regions in \cite{Semi-det_BC_secrect_two2009,Semi-det_BC_secrect_one2009,GP_SemideterministicBC1980} and \cite{Goldfeld_Weak_Secrecy_ISIT2015} by discarding the common message and choosing the leakage constraints appropriately.
 The capacity result also recovers the optimal regions for the BC with confidential messages \cite{Csiszar_Korner_BCconfidential1978} and the BC with a degraded message set (without secrecy) \cite{Korner_BC_DegradedMessageSet1977}.
+Finally, a Blackwell BC (BW-BC) \cite{vanderMeulen_Blackwell1975,Gelfand_Blackwell1977} illustrates the results and visualizes the transition of the leakage-capacity region from the capacity region without secrecy to the secrecy-capacity regions for different secrecy scenarios.